nmwsharp/polyscope-docs/py/source/features/color_maps.md

-Polyscope supports the following color maps (set via the enum `polyscope::gl::ColorMapID`).
+Polyscope has the following color maps available by default.

 Different color maps are appropriate for different situations: